0xdefaceme/whitepaper/README.md

 To further understanding of this phenomenon and to give proper context, we'd like to highlight the incentives at play.
-Specifically, we'd like to elaborate on the motivations to attack contracts and how we think 0xdeface.me can help to improve the situation from an ecosystem-wide zero-sum game to a positive-sum game.
+Specifically, we'd like to elaborate on the motivations to attack contracts and how we think 0xdeface.me can help to improve the situation from an ecosystem-wide negative-sum game to a positive-sum game.

 ## Motivation